 One example is that, by definition, a technology stock should not be part of a Value Fund.
 However, there are many value funds with technology stocks because you had to own technology in the last couple of years to make money.
 Hence the development of a new classification called relative value.

-Unfortunately, the area of style classification is becoming a science of its own because of the complexity and confusion.
+Unfortunately, the area of style classification is becoming a science of its own because of its complexity and confusion.

-The morale of the story – A Fundamental Argument
+The moral of the story – a fundamental argument

 Knowing which style will be in favor in the future is a futile strategy because you cannot time the markets.
 Rather, it is important to take the time to understand the style or discipline of a particular fund or manager.
 Worry less about how it is classified, as there is too much inconsistency.
 Worry more about understanding the buy and sell strategy of good managers.
 The best managers can tell you exactly what their investment disciplines are and why they work.
 If you do not have the time, expertise, resources to do this yourself, then get the help of a financial advisor who can help you attain this information.